 Palestine and Palestinians.
 The Palestinians, whether in the West Bank or Gaza, Palestinian citizens of Israel, or refugees in Lebanon or Syria, continue to face a range of serious challenges.
 We will continue to support Palestinians in the West Bank, Gaza, Israel and Lebanon through our Youth Empowerment Programme, and Palestinians in Lebanon and Syria through our Civil Society Programme.

-Lebanon and Lebanese.
+Lebanon.
 We will support work in Lebanon by supporting organisations that focus on the priority areas of our Civil Society and Youth Empowerment programmes.
 We will be particularly supportive of organisations that also address the community cohesion issues arising from the fact that Lebanon and the Lebanese continue to host large numbers of refugees from Syria and Palestine.

 Jordan.
 Given the welcome that Syrians have been given in Jordan, the Foundation will also provide help to Syrian refugees there through its Youth Empowerment Programme and occasionally through relief donations.
 These projects will include Jordanians, in recognition of the fact that many Jordanian young people also struggle to obtain an education and find decent work.